jinnilow/slavetoalgorithm/Week 8/README.md

 I might have to rethink my pseudocode to adapt to this new idea.

 Hun has also recommended me these few links to check out:
-[using 'Vida library'. just click the screen and set the static background and then move something] (https://editor.p5js.org/AndreasRef/sketches/8SwQk_ZWN)
+[using 'Vida library, just click the screen and set the static background and then move something] (https://editor.p5js.org/AndreasRef/sketches/8SwQk_ZWN)
 <br/><br/>
 <img src="https://i.ibb.co/28rVH8c/Screenshot-2020-09-18-at-1-07-03-PM.png" alt="Screenshot-2020-09-18-at-1-07-03-PM" border="0">
 <br/><br/>